Dipesh-Shrestha-APX/Journey/README.md

 ## 📅 July 12

-- 📚 Learnt the concept of **Estimator**, which includes
-  both `predictors` and `transformers`, and explored
-  their different types and roles in the scikit-learn framework.
+- 📚 Learnt the concept of **Estimator**, which includes both `predictors` and `transformers`, and explored their different types and roles in the scikit-learn framework, including how they interact in building ML workflows.

-- ✅ Mastered the foundational concepts required to build
-  and use estimators — including custom transformers,
-  predictors, mixins, pipelines, and column transformations.
-  Also covered the usage of core methods like `.fit()`,
-  `.transform()`, `.fit_transform()`, and `.predict()`.
+- ✅ Mastered the foundational concepts required to build and use estimators — including custom transformers, predictors, mixins, pipelines, and column transformations.
+Also covered the proper usage of `.fit()`, `.transform()`, `.fit_transform()`, and `.predict()` methods within different stages of model development.